QuietWorry/FX506HF_New_SSD_Fresh_W11/README.md

-# Windows 11 Installation Guide for ASUS FX506HF
+# Windows 11 Installation Guide for ASUS FX506HF with Fresh NVME SSD

 This guide will help you install Windows 11 on your ASUS FX506HF laptop using a USB flash drive.
 Follow these steps carefully to ensure a successful installation.